Duan-JM/awesome-papers-fewshot/others/README.md

 - [ICLR 2020] Meta Reinforcement Learning with Autonomous Inference of Subtask Dependencies
 - [ICLR 2020] VariBAD: A Very Good Method for Bayes-Adaptive Deep RL via Meta-Learning
 - [ICLR 2020 Bengio] A Meta-Transfer Objective for Learning to Disentangle Causal Mechanisms
+- [NIPS 2020] ([paper](https://arxiv.org/abs/2010.14484)) One Solution is Not All You Need: Few-Shot Extrapolation via Structured MaxEnt RL

 ### Visual Tracking
 - [ICCV 2019] Deep Meta Learning for Real-Time Target-Aware Visual Tracking